SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 These workspaces are suitable for:

-- Validated production reports
+* Validated production reports
-- Governed semantic models
+* Governed semantic models
-- Monitored production dashboards
+* Monitored production dashboards
-- Analytics assets with clear ownership, refresh, access control, and support arrangements
+* Analytics assets with clear ownership, refresh, access control, and support arrangements
-- Assets that have been reviewed for wider or official use
+* Assets that have been reviewed for wider or official use
+* BIA-managed production operations

 BIA production workspaces are not suitable for:

-- Personal experimentation
+* Personal experimentation
-- Early prototypes
+* Early prototypes
-- Unreviewed department reports
+* Unreviewed department reports
-- Training exercises
+* Training exercises
-- Casual testing
+* Casual testing
-- Unclear or unsupported assets
+* Unclear or unsupported assets
-- Direct workspace access by non-BIA users
+* Direct workspace access by non-BIA users

 Non-BIA users should not be added directly to BIA production workspaces.

-Where approved production reports or outputs need to be shared with non-BIA users, sharing should happen through approved report/app sharing channels, not by granting direct workspace membership.
+Where approved production reports or outputs need to be shared with non-BIA users, sharing should happen through approved report or app sharing channels, not by granting direct workspace membership.

 Assets should only move into BIA production workspaces after review.